sw24f/jump-start-with-git-ameliachowaniec/learningGit.md

 * Git branching is a free interactive tool for learning and practising Git concepts.

 * An interactive online Git course from Pluralsight can also teach you the basics of Git.

+## Training
+# Github's web-based educational programs

+GitHub offers live trainings with a hands-on, project-based approach for those who love the command line and those who don't.

+# Training for your company
+GitHub offers in-person classes taught by our highly-experienced educators.
+Contact us to ask your training-related questions.